Skip to Main Content

 One question we’re often asked during a listing interview is “Will you do open houses to help sell our home?”

 This is a great example of knowing the right questions to ask.
-Instead, the better question is “Do open houses help sell my home for top dollar and if so, will you be holding open houses?
+Instead, the better question is “Do open houses help us reach our goals and if so, will you be holding open houses?”

-Open House insight:
+Open House Insight: Q&A

-Open houses let anyone in; whether they’re buyers or not.
+Open houses let anyone in; whether they’re Buyers or not.

-An agent is advertising online, for the entire world wide web audience to see, a picture of themselves, all contents of the home, possibly the floor plan, and the timeframe the agent will be there (with the door open) for anyone to come in.
+An agent is advertising online, for the entire world wide web audience to see, a picture of themselves, the contents of the home, possibly the floor plan, and the timeframe the agent will be there (with the door open) for anyone to come in.
 Let that soak in for a second.

 What’s the real benefit of hosting an open house?